skw32/CoFFEE_PoissonSolver_KO_pa/README.md

 This version of the CoFFEE poisson solver has been made into a conda package for use in the defect corrections workflow here: https://github.com/skw32/DefectCorrectionsNotebook

-This package can be installed using: conda install ???
+This package can be installed by

+`conda install ???`